huaweicloud/terraform-provider-huaweicloud/docs/data-sources/kms_key.md

 * `scheduled_deletion_date` - Scheduled deletion time (time stamp) of a key.
 * `expiration_time` - Expiration time.
 * `creation_date` - Creation time (time stamp) of a key.
+* `tags` - The key/value pairs to associate with the kms key.